– 2018 Hyundai Elite i20 comes in the price range of Rs 5.35 lakh – Rs 9.15 lakh (ex, Delhi)

 |1.4-litre CRDi Diesel||88.73bhp @ 4,000rpm||219.7Nm @ 1,500rpm- 2,750rpm||6-speed MT|

 The previous model was equipped with a 99bhp, 1.4-litre Dual VTVT petrol engine paired to a four-speed torque convertor.
-This model attracts high excise duty, which makes it around 81,000 pricier than its direct competitor Maruti Baleno Alpha CVT.
-In order to compete well against the Baleno, the updated i20 will soon receive a new CVT automatic gearbox that is specifically developed for Indian markets.
-Transmission options include a 5-speed manual and a CVT automatic gearbox.
-It is also expected that Hyundai could launch the performance oriented version of the hatchback, but on later stage.
-This model could get a new 1.0-litre turbo-petrol engine, which is based on the 1.0-litre 3-cylinder Kappa unit.
-This engine currently powers the European-spec i10, featuring a small, single turbocharger.
-The 1.0L turbo equipped i20 is expected to produce up to 120bhp and 172Nm of torque.
-It will be positioned against the Maruti Baleno RS and Volkswagen Polo GT TSI.
+It attracted high excise duty, thus made it around 81,000 more expensive than its direct competitor Maruti Baleno Alpha CVT.
+In order to compete well against the Maruti Baleno CVT, the updated i20 receives a new CVT automatic gearbox that has been specifically developed for Indian market.
+Transmission options include a 5-speed manual, a 6-speed manual and a CVT automatic.
+Read – Upcoming Hyundai Cars In India